laurenchen0631/English-Learning/category/common_phrase.md

 	- The latest research shows that babies can be taught the difference between night and day from the get-go.
 + on and on 持續地 == continuing for a long time
 	- The noise just went on and on.
+- put (sth) on hold 暫停/推遲
+	- We've had to put the sale on hold while we figure out why the website keeps crashing.
+	- Do you mind if we put date night on hold for a few weeks until we get done with this project at work?
 - right off the bat 立刻/馬上 == immediately
 	- You cannot expect to be accepted in a new town right off the bat.
 - round/around the clock 日以繼夜地 == all day and all night